rpeddakama/CSA-Data-Structures/docs/testprep.markdown

 **I will make an effort to set study goals with my teammates because I will be more accountable to get stuff down in that respect.**

+## Study Plan
+Monday - Today we will be crossover grading our FRQs.
+I will take this time to see the many ways people solved the frq problems taking not of the code efficiency, readability for a grader, and length of code (how long it would have taken to write them).
+This will make me better prepared for the FRQ portion of the test
+Tuesday - Today we will likely take another practice MC.
+This time, I will stay focused and should be able to finish the test within the bounds of the period and get a good score on it.
+Wednesday - Another review day.
+This day I will do test corrections for the MC questions I missed the day before taking not if the mistakes were because of silly mistakes/distractions or reading the question too fast or because I just didn't know how to solve it.
+I will watched supplemental videos based on the problem and fix it immediately
+Thursday - Today I will take a practice FRQ exam - again this time I will be super focused and finish the entire thing in class (which is a lot less time than the actual exam so I know I'll be prepared for that one when it comes to time management)
+Friday - Review mistakes from the FRQ yesterday, watch videos, and continue to learn just like my plan on Wednesday.

+## Evidence of Studying
 2014 FRQ Proof
 ![image](https://user-images.githubusercontent.com/55494721/164642799-c7a1450d-bc3f-4a00-9885-4a2f5d3a5162.png)
 ![image](https://user-images.githubusercontent.com/55494721/164642912-0ba23332-6fab-4b27-85ba-cdff0e103121.png)